Enochio/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that adds two numbers.
+A function that prints a buffer.